 II.
-FIELD EVENTS- (not included in cross country)
+FIELD EVENTS

 Glossary: Take-off Board-a board that a Take-off Foot-the foot that drives Scratch (or Foul)-the act of participant long jumps from a participant from the ground; the stepping over a foul line in a field last foot in contact w/ground. event Shot-an iron or rubber coated Toe Board-the take off arc used Crossbar -the bar which sphere in outdoor shot put participants high jump over Trials -tries; chances Put -the action of pushing the shot Approach-the run up used before take off